chinasatokolo/MediaKit/speaking.md

 ## Panels & Roundtables
+* **October 2025:** Panelist in the "African Youth and Women in AI" session at the G20 AI for Africa Conference — _Cape Town, South Africa_
 * **August 2025:** "AI governance, ethics, and data sovereignty" panel at the Gates Foundation AI for Disease Modeling Convening — _Dakar, Senegal_
 * **June 2025:** "Bridging the AI Language Divide: Safeguarding Linguistic Diversity" session at the [UNESCO Global Forum on the Ethics of AI](https://www.unesco.org/en/forum-ethics-ai) — _Bangkok, Thailand_
 * **June 2025:** "Contextualizing AI Regulatory Approaches in Africa" session at [2nd Conference on the State of Artificial Intelligence in Africa](https://aiconference.cipit.org/) — _Nairobi, Kenya_